The affiliate marketing industry is incredibly competitive.

 Here are some tools to help you research your market:

-Ahrefs boasts arguably the most comprehensive link index of all SEO tools.
-Use it to gauge the strength of your competition, spot link opportunities and analyze keywords.
-The new content explorer also makes it easy to brainstorm content ideas.
+Ahrefs boasts arguably the most comprehensive link index of all search engine marketing tools.
+Use it to gauge the strength of your competition, spot link opportunities and analyze keywords with the best Keyword Analyzer on the market today.

 At a starting price of $99/month, it isn’t cheap but it is also a necessity for any serious affiliate.